gibsson/gibsson.github.io/_posts/2025-12-22-back-to-upstreaming.markdown

 But wait, there are still errors!?!
 True, but those are from `mt8188.dtsi` and also present in other platforms, to be fixed separately.

-# Result
+# Current Status & Results

-After learning to use the above tools and taking all the other feedback into account I'm happy with latest submission:
+After learning to use these tools and incorporating feedback, I've submitted v5 of the series:
 - [[PATCH v5 0/5] Add support for Ezurio MediaTek platforms](https://lore.kernel.org/all/20251203-review-v5-0-b26d5512c6af@gmail.com/)

-As of this writing, the series hasn't been merged but all the corrections requested have been made so I'm hopeful it will get in.

-Until then, I am using this platform to experiment with the latest kernels as most features are working:
-- MIPI-DSI display support
-- GPU Panfrost open-souce driver
+While not yet merged, the series is in good shape.
+Most major features are already working:
+* **MIPI-DSI** Display & **GPU** (Panfrost)
-- SDIO: eMMC, SD & Wi-Fi/BT (MT7921S)
+* SDIO: **eMMC, SD & Wi-Fi/BT** (MT7921S)
-- Gigabit Ethernet
-- USB 3.0 ports
-- PCIe gen3
+* **Gigabit Ethernet** & **USB 3.0**

 ![kmscube]({{ site.baseurl }}/img/tungsten510_kmscube.png)

-Next blog post will be showing more in-depth testing/benchmarking.
+Next blog post will be showing more in-depth testing and benchmarking.

-Also, updates will be provided from the missing features will be supported:
+Also, I will provide updates as missing features become supported:
 - HDMI
 - I2S Audio
 - Video codecs (h.264/h.265)
 - Camera support

-Let me know if you have any questions :wink:
+Let me know if you have any questions!